18F/handbook/_pages/training-and-development/working-groups-and-guilds-101.md

 TTS has a collection of communities to help develop best practices, provide training, explore new ideas, and help solve thorny issues.

 These volunteer groups decide how and where to focus their efforts and conversations, in coordination with TTS leadership.
-Anyone may participate in any of these groups.

 ## Affinity Groups